mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 ### Description

 Ed-Fi Description: This educational entity represents the organization of subject matter and related learning experiences provided for the instruction of students on a regular or systematic basis.
 The MCCC collection in Ed-Fi will use Course for collection of District, College and State Courses.

+**Important Note on College Course Codes:** To ensure uniqueness, the College Course Code must include a district’s LocalEducationAgencyId followed by a hyphen with no spaces, then followed by the College’s Course Identifier for that course.
+For example, an college course code submitted by Saint Paul Public School District would be submitted as ```10625000-ENG1000```.

 ### Prerequisite Data